simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 {{<figure2 src="/images/aws_architecture.drawio.svg" class="mastodon-aws-architecture" caption="AWS Architecture for Mastodon" >}}

 The general idea was to make the architecture as "simple" as possible.
-Which means we will use the default VPC, which is public by default, and the default subnets provided by AWS.
-For a more critical application I would for example put the database, the ECS service and other components in a private subnet as recommended by AWS.
-Without a private subnet we can secure the services by using security groups, which we will do.
+This means that we will use the default VPC, which is public by default, and the default subnets provided by AWS.
+For a more critical application, for example, I would put the database, ECS service and other components on a private subnet as [recommended by AWS][awsnetworksec].
+Without a private subnet, we can secure the services using security groups, which we will do.

-As we can see from the architecture diagram, we will use the following AWS services:
+As shown in the architecture diagram, we will use the following AWS services:

-* **AWS VPC** for the VPC
+* [AWS VPC][awsvpc] for the VPC
-* **AWS Application Load Balancer** for the load balancer
+* [AWS Application Load Balancer(ALB)][awsalb] for the load balancer
-* **Amazon Aurora Serverless V2** for the database
+* [Amazon Aurora Serverless V2][awsaurorav2] with a [PostgreSQL][postgresql] engine for the database
-* **Elasticache for Redis** for Redis
+* [Elasticache for Redis][awselasticacheredis] for [Redis][redis]
-* **ECS and Fargate** for the container orchestration
+* [AWS ECS][awsecs] and  [AWS Fargate][awsfargate] for the container orchestration
-* **AWS SES** for the e-mail provider
+* [AWS SES][awsses] for the e-mail provider
-* **AWS S3** for the object storage provider
+* [AWS S3][awss3] for the object storage provider
-* **AWS CloudFront** for the CDN
+* [AWS CloudFront][awscloudfront] for the CDN
-* **AWS Systems Manager Parameter Store** for configuration
+* [AWS Systems Manager Parameter Store][awsssm] for configuration
-* **AWS Secrets Manager** for secrets
+* [AWS Secrets Manager][awssm] for secrets
-* **AWS Certificate Manager** for certificates
+* [AWS Certificate Manager][awscm] for certificates

 As mentioned above we are using the default VPC and subnets provided by AWS.
-Within the VPC we will provide an Application Load Balancer to route the traffic to the the Web and Streaming containers running on ECS and Fargate.
-As the Web and Streaming container are acccesed by a different port and path, we will use two target groups for the Application Load Balancer.
-One for the Web container listening on port 3000 and the other for the Streaming container listening on port 4000 and reached via the `/api/v1/streaming` path.
+Within the VPC we will provide an ALB to route the traffic to the [web container][mastodonweb], running a [Ruby on Rails][rubyonrails] backend with a [React.js][reactjs] frontend, and the [streaming container][mastodonstreaming], a [Node.js][nodejs] application for the streaming API.
+As the web and streaming container are acccesed by a different port and path, we will use two target groups for the ALB.
+One for the web container listening on port 3000 and the other for the streaming container listening on port 4000 and reached via the `/api/v1/streaming` path.
 The tasks within the ECS service will be able to access the PostgreSQL and Redis databases, the S3 bucket and the SES service.

-The Application Load Balancer will be secured by a security group that only allows traffic from the Internet on port 80 and 443.
+The ALB will be secured by a security group that only allows traffic from the Internet on port 80 and 443.
 Whereas the http traffic on port 80 will be redirected to https on port 443. he https traffic will be secured by a certificate from AWS Certificate Manager.
 The certificate will be requested for the domain name, `social.simonschoof.com`, of the Mastodon instance.
-The Web and Streaming containers runnning on ECS and Fargate will be secured by a security group that only allows traffic from the Application Load Balancer and to PostgreSQL, Redis, S3 and SES.
-The PostgreSQL and Redis databases are also secured by a security group that only allows traffic from the Web and Streaming containers running on ECS and Fargate.
+The web and streaming containers runnning on ECS and Fargate will be secured by a security group that only allows traffic from the ALB and to PostgreSQL, Redis, S3 and SES.
+The PostgreSQL and Redis databases are also secured by a security group that only allows traffic from the web and streaming containers running on ECS and Fargate.

 To allow the Mastodon instance to send e-mails, we will use AWS SES.
 AWS SES will be configured to use the domain name of the Mastodon instance as the sender domain.
 The sender domain has to be verified in AWS SES.
 Additionally, we will configure AWS SES to use the SMTP interface to send e-mails.
 The SMTP credentials will be stored in the AWS Secrets Manager.